-Because Siamese fighting fish have are labyrinth fish, it is a common misconception to put them in any type of water.
+Because Siamese fighting fish have labyrinth fish, it is a common misconception to put them in any type of water.
 While we can use tap water, we want to make sure we have the right type of tap water.
-Tap water needs to be chlorinated with proper water conditioner produce like Seachem Prime.
+Tap water needs to be chlorinated with a proper water conditioner produce like Seachem Prime.
 Water conditioners like Seachem Prime will remove chlorine, harmful chemicals, ammonia, and nitrite from your tap.

 Tank Heating (Water Temperature)